 The client had an incredible life story that was nearly derailed.
 He was a refugee from Somalia who moved to the United States as a teenager with his entire family.
 They were lucky enough to escape a war-torn area that likely would have cost his family their lives if they remained in Somalia.
 The client enrolled in high school and became a standout soccer star.

 The client was with some friends at Mission Beach when a random man walked over to his group.
-The man punched the client’s friend in the face, and then grabbed the chain off his neck.
+The man punched the client’s friend in the face and then grabbed the chain off his neck.
 Several members of the group grabbed the man and proceeded to beat him up.
-The eye witnesses interviewed by police only saw the retaliation, they did not see the man walk up and steal the chain.
-The “victim” ended up spending several days in the hospital and my client along with two of his friends were arrested and charged with multiple strike felonies that carried up to 7 years in state prison.
+The eyewitnesses interviewed by the police only saw the retaliation; they did not see the man walk up and steal the chain.
+The “victim” ended up spending several days in the hospital.
+The client, along with two of his friends, was arrested and charged with multiple strike felonies that carried up to 7 years in state prison.